renctan/mongo-solr/README.md

 # External Gem Dependencies:

-## For running the script:
-  gem install rsolr mongo

-## For running the tests:
+Run the following command to install all the gem dependencies used by this project:

-  gem install shoulda mocha
+  bundle install

 # Running the test: